Mushroom Risotto Vegan | This is how creamy enjoyment tastes

 Risotto without cheese?

-• Risotto agli Asparagi – springtime risotto with green or white asparagus, a great alternative to asparagus with hollandaise
+• Risotto agli Asparagi – springtime version with green or white asparagus, maybe an alternative to asparagus with Hollandaise sauce?

-• Risotto ai Quattro Formaggi – extra cheesy with a mix of four vegan cheeses
+• Risotto ai Quattro Formaggi – super cheesy with a mix of four (vegan) cheeses

-• Risotto al Pomodoro – light and summery, with tomatoes, herbs, and a drizzle of basil oil
+• Risotto al Pomodoro – fruity and summery, with tomatoes, fresh herbs, and a bit of basil oil

-• Risotto alla Zucca – cozy pumpkin risotto, perfect for the colder months
+• Risotto alla Zucca – autumn pumpkin risotto, perfect for the cold season

-• Risotto rice → hard to replace, but alternatives include barley, spelt, emmer, couscous, bulgur, millet, polenta, or long-grain rice
+• risotto rice → hard to replace, if necessary: barley, spelt, emmer, couscous, bulgur, millet, polenta, or long-grain or jasmine rice

-• Olive oil → other plant-based oils or vegan butter
+• olive oil → other plant-based oils, vegan butter

-• White wine (vegan!) → non-alcoholic wine, broth & a splash of vinegar
+• white wine (vegan!) → non-alcoholic wine, vegetable broth & a splash of vinegar

-Our mushroom risotto is vegan, but of course, you can use non-vegan ingredients if you wish!
+Our mushroom risotto is vegan, but of course you can also use animal ingredients if you want!

 Inhalt